-The United States submitted written requests to China for information under Article 25.8 of the Subsidies Agreement in October 2012, April 2014, April 2015, and April 2017.6
+The United States submitted written requests to China for information under Article 25.8 of the Subsidies Agreement in October 2012, April 2014, April 2015, and April 2017.8 made in October 2004.
+This submission was intended to prompt China to submit a subsidy notification, which China had not done since becoming a Member in 2001.